ohmediaorg/cleanup-bundle/README.md

 # Overview

-This bundle offers functionality to leverage cleanup sending via a CRON job.
+This bundle offers a consistent way for pieces of code to hook into a daily CRON job for the purposes of data cleanup.

 # Installation